alttch/eva3/xc/drivers/phi/phi_devel.rst

 * **self.get_cached_state()** return the state cached before.
 If the cache is expired (self.cache param handled by parent), the method return None

-All the logging should be made with the following methods:
+All the logging should be done with the following methods:

 * **self.log_debug(msg)**
 * **self.log_info(msg)**